Showing posts with label Olympus WorkSpace. Show all posts

 See this article about exposure, gamma curves, and tonal data...

 The Gradation function is one of the several computational functions from Olympus and a powerful option for ETTR.
 The HIGH option automatically saturates the sensor without clipping the highlights (EM5 Press Release).
-That means Workspace, the Enhanced Raw Format, and the Gradation High option let us increase the SNR, saturate the sensor, and shift the camera's tone curve to the right.
-We reset (color grade) the HIGH option with the Gradation NORMAL option in Workspace.
+That means Workspace, the Enhanced Raw Format, and the Gradation High option help us to increase our SNR, saturate the sensor, and shift the camera's histogram to the right.
+We reset (counter) the HIGH option with the NORMAL Gradation option in Workspace.

-The resulting 16-Bit Tiff file from Workspace has a higher SNR, more tonal data, looks like a regular image, and offers more flexibility when we edit the converted 16-bit Tiff file in Photoshop.
+The converted 16-bit Tiff file from Workspace will have a higher SNR, more tonal data, a regular image look, and more flexibility when editing the converted 16-bit Tiff file in Photoshop.

 Here are a few practical Tips: